Last Updated on November 26, 2022 by Andrew Pirie

 How the High Jump Evolved: History of the Evolution of the High Jump

-The First recorded High Jump operation was in Scotland within the 1800s.
+The First recorded High Jump operation was in Scotland in the 1800s.
 Early jumpers used either a straight-on approach or a scissors technique.

 Around the turn of the twentieth century, techniques began to modernize, the high jump’s operation beginning with the Irish-American Michael Sweeney’s Japanese cut-off.